What is Project Manager?

-It is important to understand What is Project Manager? and project manager roles and responsibilities.
-The project manager is the person assigned by the performing organization to lead the team that is responsible for achieving the project objectives.
-They are the people responsible for managing the project processes and applying the tools and techniques used to carry out the project activities.
-Good project managers should have a variety of skills.
+Project manager is person, who is assigned to lead the team by an organization, and that organization made him responsible for achieving the project objectives.
+Project managers are fully responsible for the management of project processes, and apply the necessary tools and techniques to carry out the related project activities.
+A good project manager must have variety of interpersonal and professional skills.
 In general, project manager roles and responsibilities are to satisfy the needs.
 They includes task needs, team needs, and individual needs.

 Project Manager Roles and Responsibilities